Hanan Shield: 2012 South Canterbury

+2013–2016 Mid Canterbury

-Mid Canterbury won the Shield with a win 34-27 against South Canterbury on 21 September 2013.
+Mid Canterbury won the Shield with a win 34–27 against South Canterbury on 21 September 2013.

 Mid Canterbury defended the shield by defeating North Otago 26–20 in the 2013 Meads Cup final on 26 October.
-Also, this was Mid Canterbury's first time winning the Meads Cup.
+This was also Mid Canterbury's first time winning the Meads Cup.

-Mid Canterbury was to next defend the shield against North Otago on 4 October 2014 in Ashburton.
+On 4 October 2014, Mid Canterbury defended the shield against North Otago in Ashburton.
 They won the match 28–7.

-Mid Canterbury next defended the shield against South Canterbury in Timaru on 11 October 2014, only one week after their match against North Otago.
+On 11 October 2014, Mid Canterbury defended the shield against South Canterbury in Timaru, only one week after their match against North Otago.
 They won 24–7.

-Mid Canterbury next defended the Hanan Shield in the 2015 Heartland Championship on 22 August 2015.

 In the last match of the regular season, Mid Canterbury successfully defended the Shield against North Otago in Oamaru.

-2016 to 2019 seasons

-In the first match of the 2016 Heartland Championship season, Mid Canterbury attempted to defend the Shield for a sixth consecutive time.
+In the first match of the 2016 Heartland Championship season, Mid Canterbury defended the Shield for a sixth consecutive time.
 Mid Canterbury successfully defended the shield in a high-scoring affair.

+2016 South Canterbury

-On 15 October 2016 South Canterbury, on their home ground, won the Shield from Mid Canterbury.
+On 15 October 2016, South Canterbury, on their home ground, won the Shield from Mid Canterbury.
 South Canterbury defended the Shield on four occasions throughout 2017 and 2018.

+2019 North Otago

 On 24 August 2019, in an away fixture, North Otago ended the Shield reign of South Canterbury.
-North Otago defended it against Mid Canterbury.
+North Otago defended the Shield in one challenge, against Mid Canterbury.

-2020 season onwards
+2020–2025 South Canterbury

 On 12 September 2020, South Canterbury won the Shield back from North Otago.

-South Canterbury retained the Shield through to the end of the 2021 season.
+Combined Hanan Shield selections

+A combined Mid Canterbury, North Otago and South Canterbury team has been selected to play touring international teams: